-In addition, third country citizens who do not yet have an employer who nominates them may turn to the Austrian embassy/Consulate for a job search visa.
+In addition, third country citizens who do not yet have an employer who nominates them may turn to the Austrian Embassy/Consulate for a job search visa.
 The Austrian embassy issues the visa if the required points are achieved.
 The Labour Market Service (LMS) informs the Embassy and is the gatekeeper for immigration of potential third country job seekers.
-The required forms can be downloaded from the website of the Ministry of the Interior, the Ministry of Europe, Integration and Foreign Affairs as well as a special website for potential third country immigrants (www.migration.gv.at).
+The required forms can be downloaded from the website of the Ministry of the Interior as well as a special website for potential third country immigrants (www.migration.gv.at).